-The first step in an attorney being able to help their entrepreneur client is to understand what constitutes a franchising arrangement, and what distinguishes a franchising arrangement from other ordinary business relationships.
-Start with the Federal Trade Commission's definition of a franchising arrangement.
-The FTC says the franchising arrangement:
+KNOW IT WHEN YOU SEE IT • The first step in getting the job done is to understand what constitutes a franchising arrangement, and what distinguishes a franchising arrangement from other ordinary business relationships.
+Start with the Federal Trade Commission's definition of a franchising arrangement, which, boiled down, seems simple enough.
+A franchising arrangement, the FTC says:

-- grants permission to use a trademarked good or service in the conduct of a business enterprise - requires the payment of royalties to the trademark owner - gives the trademark owner significant control over the operations of the business making use of the trademark - may obligate the trademark owner to provide significant assistance, for example, training to the business making use of the trademark
+- Grants permission to use a trademarked good or service in the conduct of a business enterprise; - Requires the payment of royalties to the trademark owner; - Gives the trademark owner significant control over the operations of the business making use of the trademark, and - May obligate the trademark owner to provide significant assistance - for example, training - to the business making use of the trademark.